rbtnn/vim-jumptoline/README.md

 ### :JumpToLine

 Jump to the line if cursorline matches one of the following patterns.
-If no match is found on the quickfix window, use the infomation under the cursor of quickfix.
+If no match is found on the quickfix window, use the information under the cursor of quickfix.

 ![](https://raw.githubusercontent.com/rbtnn/vim-jumptoline/master/jumptoline.gif)